 Now, I’ve found a campaign partner: Scottish lawyer Ryan Whelan from Gibson Dunn.
 He’s passionate about access to justice and women’s rights and is a formidable lawyer and strategist.
 Since Ryan started advising me we’ve achieved so much: we’ve nailed the complex legal argument and had it verified by various experts, we’ve been to parliament, and we’ve secured cross-party support.
 I know there’ll be much more to come in the weeks ahead, too.

 You see, this isn’t about politics, it’s about people.
 It’s about the law catching up with digital technology.
 It’s about taking steps that enforce the message that women’s bodies aren’t public property.
-We need to change the thought process of 'if you don’t give me the reaction I want, I’ll find another way to have your body.'
-Normalizing assault by labelling it ‘a prank’ or ‘guys being guys’ sets the precedent that sexual assault is a ‘part of life’, and it shouldn’t be.
+We need to change the thought process of 'if you don’t give me the reaction I want, I’ll find another way to have your body'.
+Normalising assault by labelling it ‘a prank’ or ‘lads being lads’ sets the precedent that sexual assault is a ‘part of life’, and it shouldn’t be.
 We have to remind people that minor sexual assaults cast a long shadow, and when the law actively chooses not to punish those actions, it’s telling little girls that abuse is something they should expect, just because they’re female.

 Now it’s time to tell some of those stories, to put a face to the women the law doesn’t protect, and ask why.
 As Ryan's and my proposal gets closer to being debated, these women’s stories illustrate why speaking out against abuse is so important, and why we need to push the government to #StopSkirtingTheIssue.